-Physical Education, Extracurricular Activities, and Athletics

-Schools will continue to provide physical education instruction.
-The provincial government's plan indicates that the delivery of programming outside is most desirable, and activities that support physical distancing, such as badminton, are recommended.
-AHS has reviewed our approach to keeping students in subgroups within our classes and using equipment with attention to all cleaning, disinfecting, and sanitizing protocols.
+Physical Education, Extracurricular Activities, and Athletics approach to keeping students in subgroups within our classes and using equipment with attention to all cleaning, disinfecting, and sanitizing protocols.
 Schools will only evaluate whether they can offer extracurricular activities that follow COVID-19 protocols, and will let families know which activities are available.
 Extracurricular activities and athletics will comply with all guidance from AHS and the Alberta Schools' Athletic Association (ASAA), as applicable.